motopress/getwid/readme.txt

 == Changelog ==

+= 1.6.12, May 11 2021 =
+* Added Advanced Custom Fields Wysiwyg, Select, Image and Background Image blocks you may use as template parts in the Custom Post Type and related blocks.
+* Fixed an issue with the background and progress bar color in the Content Timeline block.
+* Fixed an issue with the button width in the Button Group and Price Box blocks.

 = 1.6.11, Mar 15 2021 =
 * Improved compatibility with WordPress 5.7 and PHP 8.

-= 1.6.10, Mar 3 2021 =
-* Plugin settings moved to a separate page under the Settings menu.
-* Added an action to display custom content when there are no posts to display in the Custom Post Type and related blocks.
-* Added the ability to automatically refresh Instagram access token.
-* Added the ability to display a caption under the image in the Image Slider block.
-* Added the ability to set an aspect ratio of images in the Image Slider block.
-* Added the ability for developers to manage fonts.
-* Added the Smooth animation option that prevents a horizontal scroll bar and blinking from appearing during the entrance animation.
-* Fixed an issue when YouTube video did not automatically play on iOS devices.
-* Fixed an issue when a click on a tab scrolled a page.
-* Improved the Content Timeline block compatibility with third-party plugins.
-* Improved YouTube compatibility with third-party plugins.

-= 1.6.9, Dec 17 2020 =
-* Fixed an issue when some blocks may grow infinitely wide in WordPress 5.6.

 --------